mpartipilo/tikatours_src/data/extracted/content/regions/regions/khevi/index.en.md

 </div>

 <div class="row content-row"><!-- 1197 (2)-->
-<div class="col-xs-12"><!-- 1591 -->
+<div class="col-12"><!-- 1591 -->

-Khevi is a small historical\-geographic area in north\-eastern Georgia.
+Khevi is a small historical-geographic area in north-eastern Georgia.
 High in the pristine and wild Caucasus, visitors will discover proud communities and raw, powerful landscapes.